 Perhaps the main selling point is its medicinal qualities.
 API marine salt can resolve fungal infections and similar issues that can become a problem for hermit crabs.
 These are most likely if your hermit crabs are stressed and new to captivity.

 Don’t rely on aquarium salt to single-handedly nurse hermit crabs back to health.
 If there’s an issue, you need to identify what caused it.
-Applying this product reduces the risk of these concerns arising.

 Jungle Aquarium Salt for Hermit Crabs

 Bagged and sold by the pound, this brand of aquarium salt may be more expensive than some competitors, but it lives up to this price tag in performance.